GaziYucel/pidManager/README.md

 ## Configuration of the plugin

 - Login in your OJS instance as an Administrator or Manager
-- Navigate to Website > Plugins > Installed Plugins > Generic Plugins > PID Manager Plugin
+- Navigate to Website > Plugins > Installed Plugins > Generic Plugins > PID Manager
 - Activate the plugin by clicking the checkbox
 - Click on 'Settings'
 - Activate all PIDs you want to use